Jun 3, 2021

-By the time the World Health Organization declared COVID-19 a national pandemic in March 2020, Harvard Medical School’s Dr. Dan Barouch and his team already had put in more than three months of work on what is now the Johnson & Johnson single-dose vaccine.
+By the time the World Health Organization declared COVID-19 a global pandemic in March 2020, Harvard Medical School’s Dr. Dan Barouch and his team already had put in more than three months of work on what is now the Johnson & Johnson single-dose vaccine.

 When Barouch and his colleagues began vaccine development for COVID-19, there were just 41 confirmed cases in China and one death.
 But the researcher fully expected the virus to tear across the globe and into the United States, and the urgency weighed heavily on Barouch and his colleagues.

 “Everyone was working around the clock.
 The intensity, the passion, the desire to move the program forward – it was nothing like I've ever seen before,” said Barouch, head of the Center for Virology and Vaccine Research at Beth Israel Deaconess Medical Center.
 “We watched the pandemic explode around us.
 First in China, then Europe, then the U.S., with our own city being one of the surging cities.
 It was surreal.”

 He added, “The fact that we were making a vaccine that could help and stop this pandemic was a motivation unlike anything.”

 This winter, the J&J shot became the third COVID-19 vaccine approved by the FDA for emergency use, along with vaccines produced by Pfizer-BioNTech and Moderna.
 Developed by J&J’s vaccines division, Janssen Pharmaceuticals, the vaccine proved 100% effective in preventing death or hospitalization in clinical trials.